 What is Web Design?

-If we’re going to go by the classical definition, design is exactly what it sounds like; the overall aesthetic and visual presentation of whatever it is you’re looking at!
+If we’re going to go by the classical definition, the design is exactly what it sounds like; the overall aesthetic and visual presentation of whatever it is you’re looking at!

-Ultimately – and to be extremely general – the sole responsibility of a web designer is to make sure that all the visually presented aspects of the sites they’re working on are as eye-catching and appealing as possible.
+Ultimately – and to be extremely general – the sole responsibility of a web designer is to make sure that all the visually presented aspects of the sites they’re working on areas eye-catching and appealing as possible.

-However, like much of the work of a digital agency, this has of course evolved over time.
+However, like much of the work of a digital agency, this has, of course, evolved over time.